 Josh and I started walking back down the hill, slower this time because there really wasn’t any reason to rush, plus we took longer to look around.
 I was already resigned to the fact that I had lost my keys, but at least I’d be able to drive back home once my wife showed up.
 Then Josh said “Tomorrow you should call Funk & Waffles to make sure you didn’t leave your keys in there, because that’s the last time I saw them, when you pulled them out to look for your Bluetooth.”

-He said yes, come on down, and I was elated as I hung up.
-I told Josh they were at the restaurant, and he said “You mean you have a Snoopy on the key chain and you asked the guy if it had a black fob, which many key chains have?”
-I said I was thinking about my car and had forgotten about Snoopy, which made me want to slap myself silly, but there you go.
+He said “yes, come on down”, and I was elated as I hung up.
+I told Josh they were at the restaurant, and he said “You mean you have Snoopy on your key chain and you asked the guy if it had a black fob?”
+I said I was thinking about my car and had forgotten about Snoopy, which made me want to slap myself silly because who can forget Snoopy?
 I called my wife and told her all was fine, and I’d be home in a little while.

 We got to the restaurant, which was still locked up, and I saw a guy inside cleaning up.
 I knocked on the glass door; nothing.
 I then started banging on the glass door and glass panel, and this guy just couldn’t hear me.
 All he had to do was look up, but for whatever reason he wouldn’t even look up.